 Most of the production is concentrated in the arms designed for automotive application, but a considerable amount of business is also realized by small and medium enterprises that integrate components and subsystems produced in foreign countries (typically Japan, Korea and Germany).
 These final products are featured with high level characteristics and most of the times are carefully tailored around specific industrial needs so that they show a great efficiency in the practical applications.
 A typical example can be the production of robots for the wood industry, where the Italian producers are the top sellers in the world.
 The excellence of the products comes from the excellence of the wood manufacture more than from a top position in robotics component production.
-Nevertheless the whole sector is an asset to get higher level positions in other productions (furniture, automobiles, etc.,) more than a richness in itself.
-It was since several years and remains a niche automobiles, etc..) more than a richness in itself.
+Nevertheless the whole sector is an asset to get higher level positions in other productions (furniture, automobiles, etc..) more than a richness in itself.
 It was since several years and remains a niche market.
-The Italian fashion market, for instance, is much more important and large than the robotics one.
+The Italian fashion market, for instance, is much more important and large than the robotics